 To send messages to, or view archives for, a particular stream, you must be subscribed to the stream.
 You can browse streams by name, which typically match the acronym for the IETF group to which it relates.
 Please note that all stream messages through our servers are subject to the IETF Note Well.

-For general chat and nonspecific conversations, connect to email@example.com.
+For general chat and nonspecific conversations, subscribe to the IETF Hallway stream.
 Hallway is the default social chatroom for the IETF.
-There are generally IETF participants present there who will try to answer questions and refer you to other resources as they are able.
+IETF participants often hang out there, and may be able to answer questions and or provide pointers to other resources.